 In previous Windows versions, let’s say, for instance, you were working on your system and suddenly experienced a fatal system failure.
 One of the ways to recover faster and restore your files, applications, and system sub-folders and filesystem back to a normal state is by restoring the system to its previous state using a restore point.
-Just as it applies to other versions of Windows, the same also applies to Windows 11 in that if something unexpected occurs on Windows 11 as a result of an installation or setting change, use a restore point to roll back the device to an earlier time to undo the changes and resolve the issue.
+Just as it applies to other versions of Windows, you can create a restore point in Windows 11, such that if something unexpected occurs as a result of an installation or setting change, you can use a restore point to roll back the device to an earlier time to undo the changes and resolve the issue.
 This can be done via the desktop or advanced startup settings.

 In this post, we will look at how to create a system restore point in Windows 11 and then restore it to a previous state.
 A restore point creates an exact replica of the system files on the computer at the time it is created.
 This means you can restore your system to its original state if any errors occur while running system utilities or installing drivers, for example.
 When your system is stable and operational, it’s a good idea to create a restore point.
 Make one before making significant computer changes or installing unknown or new unknown software; if something goes wrong, you can restore your operating system to the restore point.

-You may also be interested in learning about Windows 11 Features, Hardware and Software Requirements: Upgrading to Windows 11 from Windows 10, Error code 0x204: Fixing Windows 11 Remote Desktop Connectivity issues, A Workaround for “SeriousSAM or HiveNightmare” registry vulnerability for Windows 10 and 11 and A Workaround for “SeriousSAM or HiveNightmare” registry vulnerability for Windows 10 and 11
+You may also be interested in learning about Windows 11 Features, Hardware and Software Requirements: Upgrading to Windows 11 from Windows 10, Error code 0x204: Fixing Windows 11 Remote Desktop Connectivity issues, How to Back Up and Restore the Windows Registry, A Workaround for “SeriousSAM or HiveNightmare” registry vulnerability for Windows 10 and 11 and A Workaround for “SeriousSAM or HiveNightmare” registry vulnerability for Windows 10 and 11